-- \ Use Markup Color: If checked, color the projections the same color as the markup. - \ Projection Color: If not using markup color for the projection, use this color. - \ Outlined Behind Slice Plane: Control point projection is displayed filled (opacity = Projection Opacity) when on top of slice plane, outlined when behind, and with full opacity when in the plane.
-Outline isn't used for some glyphs (Dash2D, Cross2D, Starburst). - \ Projection Opacity: A value between 0 (invisible) and 1 (fully visible) for displaying the control point projection. - \ Reset to Defaults: Reset the display properties of this markup to the system defaults. - \ Save to Defaults: Save the display properties of this markup to be the new system defaults.
-The control point label visibility and properties label visibility are settings that are not included when saving defaults, as typically it is better to initialize these based on the markup type (control point labels are more useful for markups point lists, while the properties label is more useful for other markup types). - Scalars: Color markup according to a scalar, e.g. a per-control-point measurement (see Measurements section below) - Visible: Whether scalar coloring should be shown or the original color of the markup - Active Scalar: Which scalar array to use for coloring - Color Table: Palette used for coloring - Scalar Range Mode: Method for determining the range of the scalars (automatic range calculation based on the data is the default)
+- Direct color mapping: if active scalar has 3 or 4 components then those are interpreted as RGB or RGBA values. - Displayed Range: The currently used scalar range. - Color Legend: Controls the color legend for the currently active scalars. - Visibility: Controls the visibility of the color legend in the views. - Views: Select which views the color legend should be displayed in. - Title: Set the title of the color legend. - Label text: Display either the scalar values or the name of the color. - Number of labels: Change the number of value labels that should be displayed on the legend. - Number of colors: Change the maximum number of colors to display. - Orientation: Change the display of the color legend between vertical and horizontal. - Position: Adjust the position of the legend in the views. - Size: Adjust the size of the legend in the views. - Title/Label properties: Controls the display of the title. - Format: Change the format used to display the scalar values in the legend (number of decimals, etc.) using a printf style string. - Color: Change the color of the title/label. - Opacity: Change the opacity of the title/label. - Font: Change the font used to render the title/label. - Style: Change the display properties of the title/label. - Size: Change the size of the title. - Save to Defaults: Save the display properties of this markup to be the new system defaults.
+The control point label visibility and properties label visibility are settings that are not included when saving defaults, as typically it is better to initialize these based on the markup type (control point labels are more useful for markups point lists, while the properties label is more useful for other markup types). - Reset to Defaults: Reset the display properties of this markup to the system defaults.
+Measurements section below) - Visible: Whether scalar coloring should be shown or the original color of the markup - Active Scalar: Which scalar array to use for coloring - Color Table: Palette used for coloring - Scalar Range Mode: Method for determining the range of the scalars (automatic range calculation based on the data is the default)

-Control points section:
+Control points section